Affine Grassmannians and the geometric Satake in mixed characteristic

 In this subsection, we endow $\Sat_G$ with the commutativity constraints.
 The main statement is \begin{prop} For every $\mA_1,\mA_2\in\Sat_G$, there exists a unique isomorphism $c_{\mA_1,\mA_2}:\mA_1\star\mA_2\simeq\mA_2\star\mA_1$ such that the following diagram is commutative

-where the vertical isomorphisms come from Proposition \ref{monoidal functor}, and the isomorphism $c_{\on{vect}}$ in the bottom row is the usual commutativity for vector spaces. \end{prop} As $\on{H}^*:\Sat_G\to\on{Vect}_{\Ql}$ is faithful, the uniqueness of $c_{\mA_1,\mA_2}$ is clear.
+where the vertical isomorphisms come from Proposition \ref{monoidal functor}, and the isomorphism $c_{\on{vect}}$ in the bottom row is the usual flip isomorphism between vector spaces. \end{prop} As $\on{H}^*:\Sat_G\to\on{Vect}_{\Ql}$ is faithful, the uniqueness of $c_{\mA_1,\mA_2}$ is clear.
 The content is its existence.
 This proposition will be proved in the rest of the subsection.
 We first give its consequence.

 \begin{cor}The monoidal category $\Sat_G$, equipped with the above constraints $c_{\mA_1,\mA_2}$, form a symmetric monoidal category.
 The hypercohomology functor $\on{H}^*$ is a tensor functor. \end{cor} \begin{proof}The proof of the first statement follows the idea of Ginzburg (cf. \cite{Gi1}).
-Namely, we need to check $c_{\mA_2,\mA_1}c_{\mA_1,\mA_2}=\id$, and the hexagon axioms.
-Using the faithfulness of $\on{H}^*$, it is enough to prove these after taking the cohomology.
-Using Proposition \ref{existence of comm}, and the fact $c_{\on{vect}}^2=\id$, we see that $\on{H}^*(c_{\mA_2,\mA_1}c_{\mA_1,\mA_2})=\id$, and therefore $c_{\mA_2,\mA_1}c_{\mA_1,\mA_2}=\id$.
-The hexagon axioms can be proved similarly.
+Namely, we need to check $c_{\mA_2,\mA_1}c_{\mA_1,\mA_2}=\id$ and the hexagon axiom.
+Using the faithfulness of $\on{H}^*$, it is enough to prove these statements after taking the cohomology.
+Using Proposition \ref{existence of comm}, and the fact $c_{\on{vect}}^2=\id$, we conclude that $\on{H}^*(c_{\mA_2,\mA_1}c_{\mA_1,\mA_2})=\id$, and therefore $c_{\mA_2,\mA_1}c_{\mA_1,\mA_2}=\id$.
+The hexagon axiom can be proved similarly.
 The second statement is clear. \end{proof}